oericdacosta/oericdacosta/README.md

 - 📚 I'm a Computer engineering student.

-- 💻 I’m currently learning Front-End Web Development.
+- 💻 I’m currently learning Front-End Web Development and Data Science.

 - 🌐 It's fun to code something that anyone on the web can easily see.